 In keeping with the Library's mission and core values, meeting rooms are available for use by the public when not needed for Library purposes.
 The Library does not discriminate on the basis of race, color, national origin, religion, gender, sexual orientation, age, or physical limitation in making its premises available for use.
-Use of the Library meeting rooms in no way constitutes endorsement by the Library staff or board of trustees of the viewpoints presented or of the policies or beliefs of those using the meeting rooms.
+Use of the Library meeting rooms in no way constitutes endorsement by the Library staff or Board of Trustees of the viewpoints presented or of the policies, practices, or beliefs of those using the meeting rooms.

 • Only one meeting per month at each location

-• Solicitation or receipt of campaign contributions is prohibited
+• Solicitation or receipt of campaign contributions are prohibited

 • Except for Friends of the Library events, events that have as their primary purpose the sale or marketing of goods or services are prohibited.
 Ancillary selling or marketing - such as selling recordings at the end of a concert - is permitted.
 The Library reserves the right to limit selling or marketing activities.